 - Code ownership New - Declare owners, maintainers, support channels, and more.
 Generate CODEOWNERS.

 - Dependency graph - Generates a dependency graph to increase performance and reduce workloads.

-- Action runner - Executes actions in parallel and in order using a thread pool and our dependency graph.
+- Action pipeline - Executes actions in parallel and in order using a thread pool and our dependency graph.

 - Action distribution Coming soon - Distributes actions across multiple machines to increase throughput.

-- Flakiness detection Experimental - Reduce flaky builds with automatic retries and passthrough settings.
+- Flakiness detection - Reduce flaky builds with automatic retries and passthrough settings.

-- Webhook events Coming soon - Receive a webhook for every event in the pipeline.
-Useful for metrics gathering.
+- Webhook events Experimental - Receive a webhook for every event in the pipeline.
+Useful for metrics gathering and insights.

 - Terminal notifications Coming soon - Receives notifications in your chosen terminal when builds are successful... or are not.

 - Git hooks New - Manage Git hooks to enforce workflows and requirements for contributors.